 This is the first step in cash flow management.

-The second step of cash flow management is to develop and use strategies that will maintain an adequate cash flow for your business.
-One of the most useful strategies for small businesses is to shorten your cash flow conversion period so that your business can bring in money faster.
+The second step of cash flow management is to develop and use strategies that will maintain adequate cash flow for your business.
+One of the most useful strategies for your small business is to shorten the cash flow conversion period so that your business can bring in money faster.

 For short-term cash flow shortages, many small business owners make use of credit cards or lines of credit.

-Whatever form of financing is required it is vital to have an updated business plan in place to present to financial institutions or investors.
+Whatever form of financing is required, it's vital to have an updated business plan in place to present to financial institutions or investors.
 The business plan should demonstrate the need (and effect) of financing for the future of the business.